AdaCore/ada_language_server/doc/Custom-colors-in-VS-Code.md

 | modification   | write access to a name
 | documentation  | ghost code or aspect
 | defaultLibrary | predefined name
+| globalVariable | the variable exists during all time program execution
+| localVariable  | the variable is local for the scope

 ## Example